hpcc-systems/HPCC_Causality/README.md

 It is built on the underlying capabilities of the Python-based "Because" Causal Analytic Library.

+## New in Version 2.0
+- Support for textual as well as numeric data fields.
+- Expanded set of supported data types:  Continuous, Discrete Numeric, Ordered Text, Categorical Numeric, Categorical Text.
+- Natural text based queries provide a simplified interface.
+- Extensive visualization library providing a wide range of plots.
+- Enhanced probabiliistic and causal algorithms.

 ## Installation

 This bundle requires python3, PIP,  and "Because" on each HPCC Node